Narcissa Wright

-Narcissa Wright (July 21, 1989) is an American speedrunner and co-founder of the website SpeedRunsLive, which allows speedrunners to race with one another in real time.
-She previously held the records for the fastest completion of The Legend of Zelda: The Wind Waker on the GameCube, The Legend of Zelda: Ocarina of Time on the iQue Player, Paper Mario on the Wii using Virtual Console, and Castlevania 64 on the Nintendo 64.
+Narcissa Wright (born Cosmo Wright on July 21, 1989) is an American speedrunner and co-founder of the website SpeedRunsLive, which allows speedrunners to race with one another in real time.
+She previously held the records for the fastest completion of The Legend of Zelda: The Wind Waker on the GameCube, The Legend of Zelda: Ocarina of Time on the iQue Player (and later on Nintendo 64 in 2020 after years of competitive speedrunning activity), Paper Mario on the Wii using Virtual Console, and Castlevania 64 on the Nintendo 64.

 Wright has attended many notable charity speedrunning events, including Awesome Games Done Quick and DreamHack 2014.

 Early life

-Wright's deadname is Cosmo, and she was raised in Stevens Point, Wisconsin.
+Wright was raised in Stevens Point, Wisconsin.
 She later moved to Chicago, Illinois, to attend Columbia College Chicago, where she studied graphic design.
 After graduating, she worked in freelance art and web design.